IDEKENTERPRISES/Taxi-Q-Learning/report.md

 - With probability 1−$\epsilon$, the agent chooses the best-known action (exploitation).

 ### Application in Taxi Environment:
-- At the start, the taxi might randomly explore different actions (pickups, drop-offs, movements) to understand the environment.
-- As it learns, it starts exploiting known paths and actions that lead to successful passenger delivery.
-- Over time, the value of $\epsilon$ can be decreased, gradually shifting from exploration to exploitation.
-### Balancing with Epsilon Decay:
-- Often, $\epsilon$ is decayed over time to slowly shift the focus from exploration to exploitation as the taxi gathers more experience.
+- At the start, the taxi may randomly explore different actions (pickups, drop-offs, movements) to understand the environment.
+As it learns, it starts exploiting known paths and actions that lead to successful passenger delivery.
+Often, $\epsilon$ is decayed over time to slowly shift the focus from exploration to exploitation as the taxi gathers more experience.
+By both exploring and exploiting the environment, the agent learns the best routes and actions in the grid, whilst also preventing the agent from getting stuck in a suboptimal strategy.
-### Importance in Taxi Environment:
-- Essential for learning the best routes and actions in the grid.
-- Prevents the agent from getting stuck in suboptimal strategies.

 In summary, the epsilon-greedy method in the Taxi environment helps the taxi learn from both new experiences (exploration) and past successes (exploitation), balancing the need to discover new strategies and the need to follow known, rewarding paths.

 ## Implementation of Epsilon-greedy

+A deep neural network is a form of artificial neural network which contains an increased amount of weight nodes, inside hidden layers.
+These hidden layers are in between the input and output layers.
 To design and train a neural network agent using the Epsilon-greedy method for the 'Taxi-v3' environment from Gymnasium, the following approach was taken:

 ### Agent Design

 1. **Environment Setup**:
    - The 'Taxi-v3' environment is a discrete action space game where the taxi must pick up and drop off passengers at different locations.
-   - The environment was loaded into TensorFlow using `suite_gym.load`.
+   - The environment was loaded into TensorFlow using `suite_gym.load`, a TensorFlow wrapper for the OpenAI gym models.

 2. **Neural Network Architecture**:
-   - A Q-network (`q_network.QNetwork`) was used, appropriate for value-based methods in reinforcement learning.
+   - A Q-network (`q_network.QNetwork`) was used.
+This combines the Q based learning approach with the use of deep neural networks.
+This is commonly used for value-based methods in reinforcement learning.[^1]
-   - The network was designed with fully connected layers (60 and 10 neurons respectively), specified in `fc_layer_params`.
+   - The network was designed with fully connected layers, in a 6 -> 500 -> 6 formation respectively), specified in `fc_layer_params`.

 3. **Agent Configuration**:
    - A DQN (Deep Q-Network) agent (`dqn_agent.DqnAgent`) was implemented.
-   - The optimizer used was Adam with a learning rate (ALPHA) of 0.001.
+   - The optimizer used was Adam with a learning rate ($\alpha$) of 0.001.
    - The training step counter was initialized to track the number of training steps.

 4. **Policies**: